 Keywords:Absent right superior vena cava, embryology, persistent left superior vena cava, transesophageal echocardiography

 How to cite this article: Bisoyi S, Jagannathan U, Dash AK, Tripathy S, Mohapatra R, Pattnaik NK, Sahu S, Nayak D. Isolated persistent left superior vena cava: A case report and its clinical implications.
 Ann Card Anaesth 2017;20:104-7

 How to cite this URL: Bisoyi S, Jagannathan U, Dash AK, Tripathy S, Mohapatra R, Pattnaik NK, Sahu S, Nayak D. Isolated persistent left superior vena cava: A case report and its clinical implications.
 Ann Card Anaesth [serial online] 2017 [cited 2021 Jun 23];20:104-7.
-Available from: http://www.annals.in/text.asp?2017/20/1/104/197847
+Available from: https://www.annals.in/text.asp?2017/20/1/104/197847

 The congenital variations in the venous system are no exception in the gamut of anatomical malformations of various organs in the human body.
 The venous anomaly of a persistent left superior vena cava (PLSVC) is the most common congenital malformation of the thoracic venous system.
 It affects 0.3%-0.5% of the general population, and this incidence is up to 10% of those with congenital heart disease (CHD). , "Isolated PLSVC" is an extremely rare venous anomaly.
 It occurs in 0.09%-0.13% of patients who have congenital heart defects with visceroatrial situs solitus.
 It can be associated with situs inversus.
 Almost half of the patients with isolated PLSVC have cardiac anomalies in the form of atrial septal defect (ASD), endocardial cushion defects, or tetralogy of Fallot (TOF).
 Isolated PLSVC is usually innocuous; however, it can pose clinical difficulties with central venous access, cardiothoracic surgeries, and pacemaker implantation.
 When it drains to the left atrium (LA), it may create a right to left shunt.